Latest 10 Indian Government Initiatives on Cybersecurity

 The aim is to increase the quality of cybersecurity audits will help improve cyber awareness.
 Cyber auditors will hold organizations to a higher standard of security than currently required by law.

-It is about the idea that cyberattacks can occur regularly which can be reinforced through table-top crises management exercises.
+It is about the idea that cyberattacks can occur regularly which can be reinforced through table-top crisis management exercises.
 It also centers on cyber preparedness which should be indexed and performance should be monitored.
-This initiative states that cybersecurity deserves its budget, and other departments with the necessary domain knowledge should synergize their roles and functions.
+This Indian Government Initiatives on Cybersecurity states that cybersecurity deserves its budget, and other departments with the necessary domain knowledge should synergize their roles and functions.

 6. Appointing CIOs